Making a personal tax-deductible contribution is a great way to give your super investment a boost and reduce your tax bill at the same time.

 How does it work?

-If you make a personal super contribution to your account from your after-tax income, for example from your bank account directly to your super account , you may be able to claim a tax deduction.
-Before you do, you need to notify us that you intend to claim a tax deduction.
-When you complete your tax return, your deductions reduce your taxable income, reducing the amount of tax you need to pay.
+If you make a personal super contribution to your account from your after-tax income, for example from your bank account directly to your super account, you may be able to claim a tax deduction.
+Before you do, you need to notify us that you intend to claim a tax deduction and receive acknowledgement from us.
+When you complete your tax return, your deductions reduce your taxable income, which could reduce the amount of tax you need to pay.

 Who is eligible?